Priestley-Centre/SBCM/README.md

 ### Current version

 - Version 0.9 Pre-release.
-Broadly equivalent to the supplementary materials available with the [paper introducing the model (DOI: 10.1088/2515-7620/ab7ff3)](https://iopscience.iop.org/article/10.1088/2515-7620/ab7ff3).
+Broadly equivalent to the supplementary materials available with the [paper introducing the model](https://iopscience.iop.org/article/10.1088/2515-7620/ab7ff3).
 There are a few tweaks and updates required before we get to version 1.0, mostly to the documentation.

 ## References

 Rolls, W. and Forster, P., 2020.
-Quantifying forest growth uncertainty on carbon payback times in a simple biomass carbon model. [/Environmental Research Communications/](https://iopscience.iop.org/article/10.1088/2515-7620/ab7ff3)/
+Quantifying forest growth uncertainty on carbon payback times in a simple biomass carbon model. [*Environmental Research Communications*](https://iopscience.iop.org/article/10.1088/2515-7620/ab7ff3).